Kusumoto/instra-miss-u/README.md

 # Instra Miss U :(
-Chrome extension for hidden your activity watch your frields story
+Chrome extension for hidden your activity watch your friends story

 ## Install
 0. Clone this repository